-Ken Fears is manager of regional economics for the National Association of REALTOR®.
+Ken Fears is the Senior Policy Representative for Banks, Lending, and Housing Finance for the National Association of REALTORS®.

 A Clean Slate

 Clearing the nation's inventory of short sales and foreclosures will require fortitude and business savvy.
 Take an in-depth look at how practitioners are making distressed sales work.

 January 1, 2012

 Until the amount of distressed inventory returns to a normal level, under 5 percent, real estate pros face the unenviable task of clearing these sales as efficiently as possible.

 Distressed listings typically sell for 15 to 20 percent below market value, which can cause a drag on home prices overall, according to data assembled by the NATIONAL ASSOCIATION OF REALTORS®.